DCC-UAB/dlnn-project_ia-group_05/Pixtales/Image_captioning_with_attention/README.md

 **To avoid the whole manual process we really, highly recommend and encourage you to directly go to the [Guided Run - Through](#Guided-Run-Through)**

- In case you finally chose to avoid the guided run through: After setting up the environment and downloading the [requirements](#Requirements), execute the following command in the terminal (inside the `Ìmage_captioning_with_attention` folder:
+ In case you finally chose to avoid the guided run through: After setting up the environment and downloading the [requirements](#Requirements), execute the following command in the terminal (inside the `Ìmage_captioning_with_attention` folder) for training, also you can load the checkpoint for starting the training from the last checkpoint but it **may lead to overfitting**:
 ```
 python train.py
 ```